cyclone-scheme/cloudburst/README.md

 - ~~view integration with templates~~
 - ~~support index pages.
 Should have a top-level index, and should also have "index" route in a controller that will be routed to if an empty route is specified for the controller (EG: "/demo2/" or "/demo2")~~
 - make a working demo and have it do something interesting
-- provide basic project description,
+- provide basic project description, installation/build instructions
-- installation/build instructions
-- include an arch linux script for getting packages?
 - and usage
-- first need to get controllers working (think we are there?) and build a demo REST API
 - REST integration, add support for get/post/put/delete methods
 - as part of that, need to be able to receive POST args (and PUT/DELETE, are those the same?)
 - as part of that, also need a way to format returned sexps as json/xml/other.